Rahul-Biju-03/Audio-Emotion-Classifier/README.md

 ### WH Questions
 - W1- Where is the manual?
-- W2- When will you be in neeling?
+- W2- When will you be in ealing?
 - W3- Why are we in a limo?